ElektraInitiative/libelektra/doc/decisions/library_split.md

 ## Notes

-- was discussed in a meeting, all were in favour (or did not say anything)
+- was discussed in a meeting, all were in favor (or did not say anything)

 Sizes of libelektra.so